anoved/Calibre-Recipe-for-Strange-Horizons/README.md

 Installation
 ------------

+*Note:* As of Calibre 0.8.38, this recipe is included as a built-in recipe.
+No installation is needed; just search for `Strange Horizons` in the _Schedule news download_ window.

 In Calibre, select _Add a custom news source_ from the _Fetch news_ toolbar button or menu.
 Click _Load recipe from file_ and select [`strangehorizons.recipe`](https://github.com/anoved/Calibre-Recipe-for-Strange-Horizons/blob/master/strangehorizons.recipe), downloaded from this repository:

 ![Screenshot of Add a custom news source window](https://github.com/anoved/Calibre-Recipe-for-Strange-Horizons/raw/master/Screenshots/Calibre-Custom-Recipes.png)